shmouses/HITL_Adaptive_Active_Learning_Lithium/README.md

 - **Accelerated Discovery**: Achieved battery-grade lithium carbonate in only 38 experiments
 - **Critical Parameter Discovery**: Identified the counterintuitive role of cold reactor temperature in magnesium removal
-- **Superior Performance**: HITL-AL approach showed 100% success rate vs. 67% for automated Bayesian optimization
-- **Impurity Tolerance**: Increased tolerance to magnesium impurities by 3.5x compared to baseline methods
+- **Impurity Tolerance**: Findings resulted in increased tolerance to magnesium impurities by 3.5x compared to baseline methods

 ## 📁 Repository Structure